LoopKit/loopdocs/docs/gh-actions/gh-update.md

 1. Sign in to GitHub and select your LoopWorkspace repository from your repositories list
 1. Look to see if your fork is up to date
     * When you go to your fork to do the update, simply sync the branch if it says there are updates and you get the latest release (details below graphic)
-        * The dropdown in this graphic shows the dev branch (graphic to be updated later)
+        * The dropdown in this graphic shows the dev branch
         * Yours should show the main branch

     ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}